mdkp-hsg/Learn-Khasi-Website/_pages/terms.md

 Along the same lines, Sngur cannot always take responsibility for the way you use the app i.e. You need to make sure that your device stays charged – if it runs out of battery and you can’t turn it on to avail the Service, Sngur cannot accept responsibility.

-With respect to Sngur’s responsibility for your use of the app, when you’re using the app, it’s important to bear in mind that although we endeavour to ensure that it is updated and correct at all times, we do rely on third parties to provide information to us so that we can make it available to you.
+With respect to Sngur’s responsibility for your use of the app, when you’re using the app, it’s important to bear in mind that although we endeavour to ensure that it is updated and correct at all times, we do rely on our users to provide words and sentences in the app so that we can make it available to you.
 Sngur accepts no liability for any loss, direct or indirect, you experience as a result of relying wholly on this functionality of the app.

 At some point, we may wish to update the app.
-The app is currently available on Android – the requirements for system(and for any additional systems we decide to extend the availability of the app to) may change, and you’ll need to download the updates if you want to keep using the app.
+The app is currently available on Android – the requirements for system (and for any additional systems we decide to extend the availability of the app to) may change, and you’ll need to download the updates if you want to keep using the app.
 Sngur does not promise that it will always update the app so that it is relevant to you and/or works with the Android version that you have installed on your device.
 However, you promise to always accept updates to the application when offered to you, We may also wish to stop providing the app, and may terminate use of it at any time without giving notice of termination to you.
 Unless we tell you otherwise, upon any termination, (a) the rights and licenses granted to you in these terms will end; (b) you must stop using the app, and (if needed) delete it from your device.

 **Content**

-You as a user of the app is responsible for the content(text, audio, images) you upload and share.
+You as a user of the app is responsible for the content (text or media) you upload and share.
-The app is made open to all in the community and we request everyone to be helpful, kind and take care while posting in the app, let's be responsible and encourage one another in doing what's good, right and helpful.
-To promote and safeguard our Local Language.
+The app is made open to all in the community and we request everyone to be helpful, kind and take care while posting in the app, let's be responsible and encourage one another in doing what's good, right and helpful to promote and safeguard our Local Language.

-You also agree that the content you add using the app will belong to us and we have the right to change or remove them if required without informing you of the change or removal of your content.
+You also agree that the content you add using the app will be stored in our database and we have the right to change or remove them if required without informing you of the change or removal of your content.
 The words and sentences you add will be added to our database and the database will be available from our github repository.
 We do not guarantee that we will update the database in our github repository regularly and if you want the latest database then kindly contact us via email.
 You can add a new word or sentence, you can only modify your own word or sentence but you cannot delete them.
 A user who is an Editor will have the rights to view and modify the words and sentences uploaded by any user.
 An Editor is a trusted user whom we have selected to volunteer in using the app and to monitor, report and correct the content in the app.

 Users should take responsibility and be helpful when they use the app.
 We the service provider are not responsible for any misuse of the app by any user.